parimatrix/foo_dev/README.md

 # foo_dev
 ### A python3 script for web scraping data related to Football and Codechef Ratings.
 (Yeah.
-The common species of people you will find easily in NSIT)
+The common species of people you will find easily in NSUT)
 ### Required: Python3
 ### Get started
 ```